chubchubcharles/CodeJam2016/README.md

 of these movies, undergo a complex mathematical process to churn out recommendations.
 We also wanted the design to be simple and intuitive, which led us to use 5-star rating as a rating measure.

-## Get Started
+## Demo
-All you have to do is open "rateinstructions.html" in your Google Chrome browser!
+All you have to do is open "index.html" in your Google Chrome browser!
+Or alternatively, it is hosted on http://codejam2016.eddylu.com/ as well!

 ## Contribute